 Watching videos can help you a lot in learning the French language.
-This can be a fun way to learn vocabulary and French slangs and you won’t have the feeling that you are learning!
-I made a selection of actual French YouTubers talking about different topics.
-Finally, you can find a video of each youtuber whose preview does not appear by clicking on his name.
+This can be a fun way to learn vocabulary and French slang and you won’t have the feeling that you are learning!

 French Youtubers: Comedy

-Here a selection of the funniest and the most famous French Youtubers in France.
-I tried to list all of them even I am not a big fan of all of them :p
+Here is a selection of the funniest and the most famous French Youtubers in France.
+I tried to list all of them even though I am not a big fan of all of them.

 This French YouTuber is hilarious, he started in 2007 and was spotted by the general public with the YouTube channel Le Studio Bagel (I talked about it in this list).
 He started his own channel with Ludovik.
 I love his series on his channel named “Micro Troll”, he goes to interview people in the street acting super weird.